 Any person travelling to an organised event wearing uniforms of the Royal Navy, Army, Royal Marines, Royal Air Force and any associated cadet force can hitch a free ride across all of its UK bus networks.

-Furthermore, free travel is allowed if a person is in possession of a current Ministry of Defence-issued card with their branch of military service indicated.
+Furthermore, free travel is allowed if a person owns a current Ministry of Defence-issued card with their branch of military service indicated, or is wearing their uniform or medals.
 Plus, any First Bus drivers who have previously served in the forces are also encouraged to wear their associated military attire.